ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_cdu %}
 Condition/Desirability/Utility code.

-Code representing a any number of seemingly unrelated characteristics associated with a PIN, ranging from condition to types of subsidies, to whether or not a PIN is a garage.
+Code representing any number of seemingly unrelated characteristics associated with a PIN, ranging from condition to types of subsidies, to whether or not a PIN is a garage.
 The full list of CDU codes can be found on the Assessor's website